JSBmanD/docs/pages/deep-linked-ads/moloco-mobile-tracking.md

 ![image](/_assets/img/pages/deep-linked-ads/moloco/moloco-enable.png)

-!!! tip "Enable postbacks"
+[block:callout]
+{
+  "type": "tip",
+  "title": "Enable postbacks",
-    Basic postbacks will automatically be activated for events like _Install_ and _Purchase_ when you enable your ad partner.
+  "body": "Basic postbacks will automatically be activated for events like _Install_ and _Purchase_ when you enable your ad partner.
 You can then [add additional postbacks](#adding-more-postbacks), for example, if you wanted to add postbacks for custom events that are specific to your app like _Account Created_.
-You can also [edit postbacks](#advanced-editing-postbacks) if there's additional data you really need to pass along to your ad partner.
+You can also [edit postbacks](#advanced-editing-postbacks) if there's additional data you really need to pass along to your ad partner."
+}
+[/block]

 ![image](/_assets/img/pages/deep-linked-ads/moloco/moloco-postbacks.png)